 DO NOT USE LIFTS DURING ANY EVACUATION EMERGENCY OR DRILL.

-Please note: To ensure full access to all available services, all course payments must be up to date.
-Please be sure to pay your fees or arrange a payment plan by your fee due dates.
-Failing to do so may result in SWTAFE taking action to recover the outstanding amount.
+Please note: You are required to arrange a payment plan or commit to paying in full prior to your enrolment being finalised.
+To ensure full access to all available services, all payments must be up to date.
+Failing to meet your agreed payment commitment may result in SWTAFE taking action to recover the outstanding amount.

 If you are injured while on campus, report it immediately to your teacher or other SWTAFE staff member so that first aid can be arranged without delay, any hazards controlled and an incident report completed.